prashanthid/WGS-analysis/scripts/SomaticSVs/README.md

 ## 2. Somatic SVs from each tool
 Group all files in three folders, TIDDIT, DELLY and SVABA with corresponding files in each folder, requires SURVIVOR
 ### DELLY
-`for i in *.bcf; do bcftools view $i > $i".vcf"; done for i in *.bcf.vcf; do bcftools view -f PASS $i > $i".filtered.vcf"`
+- `for i in *.bcf; do bcftools view $i > $i".vcf"; done for i in *.bcf.vcf; do bcftools view -f PASS $i > $i".filtered.vcf"`
-- transfer normals in normals folder
+- transfer normals to normals folder
-`bash somaticDELLY.sh`
+- `bash somaticDELLY.sh`

 ### TIDDIT
 - `grep -E "#|PASS" input.vcf > output.filtered.vcf`
-- transfer normals in normals folder
+- transfer normals to normals folder
 - `bash somaticTIDDIT.sh`

 ### SVABA
-- transfer normals in normals folder
+- transfer normals to normals folder
 - `bash somaticSVABA.sh`

 ## 3. Merging using SURVIVOR ####